Observability for Modern AI Stacks

 What is observability in the context of AI infrastructure?

-Observability is the ability to understand the internal state of your AI systems based on their external outputs—like logs, metrics, and traces.
+Observability is the ability to understand the internal state of your AI systems based on their external outputs, such as logs, metrics, and traces.
 It helps teams detect issues, monitor performance, and debug complex pipelines across data, models, and infrastructure.

 How does Cake support observability?